aramder/aramder.github.io/misadventures/_posts/2024-7-24-McMaster-Car.md

 - 24 tooth A plate sprocket for #40 roller chain (40A24) from [The Big Bearing Store](https://www.thebigbearingstore.com/24-tooth-a-plate-sprocket-for-40-roller-chain/)
 - 17 tooth sprocket for #40 roller chain, 1" bore (40B17) from [The Big Bearing Store](https://www.thebigbearingstore.com/17-tooth-sprocket-for-40-roller-chain/)
 - #40 roller chain, 10ft sections (40-1R) from [The Big Bearing Store](https://www.thebigbearingstore.com/40-roller-chain/)
+- Shimano single speed chain.
+I purchased this in person from a bike shop.
 - Bearings: fairly standard 1" sealed bearings.
 I bought these in person and don't recall the exact model.
 - Several 1" shaft collars.
 I can't find the exact listing.